Extension Forestry Team

 Thomas Worthley

-Tom works with woodland owners, land managers, and forestry professionals across Connecticut.
-As an Extension Professor at UConn, he:
+Tom works with woodland owners, land managers, and forestry professionals across Connecticut by:

 His work bridges applied research and innovative forest management to keep our woodlands healthy and productive.